 “A leader in 10 minutes can unlock your potential which in reality would have taken you 10 years to do without them.”
 Israelmore Ayivor

-That was couple of years ago now and since then I’ve updated my website and offering, worked on some amazing projects with some great clients.
-The advice alone has paid dividends for my business as a design consultant.
+Now I’ve updated my website and offering, worked on some amazing projects with some great clients.
+The advice alone has paid dividends for my business as a UX and brand design consultant.

 I’ve learnt that investing upfront for expertise has helped not only me and my business, but it is now a benefit I’ve been providing now to my clients.
-Investing in a small amount to initially sit down with an expert could save you time and money and provide value in your business.
+Investing in a small amount to sit down with an expert and plan your project could save you time and money and provide value in your business.

 I love it when a plan comes together…